bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test slideshow, 400." />
 </p>

-If I click refresh, it&apos;s giving me a 400 here but it&apos;s loading these images.
+<p>If I click refresh, it&apos;s giving me a 400 here but it&apos;s loading these
+images.
 Now, I have this file local on my computer, and that&apos;s all well and good and fine.
 It&apos;s going to load it really quickly since it&apos;s local on my hard drive.
-However, if I were actually putting this on the internet, it&apos;s possible that, that request to find out how wide the images are, we&apos;d run before the images are downloaded and I could get a zero there, and I don&apos;t want that.
+However, if I were actually putting this on the internet, it&apos;s possible that, that request to find out how wide the images are, we&apos;d run before the images are downloaded and I could get a zero there, and I don&apos;t want that.</p>

-I want to make sure I&apos;m getting the actual images.
-What I want to do to prevent that problem from happening is I want to add an
+<p>I want to make sure I&apos;m getting the actual images.
+What I want to do to
+prevent that problem from happening is I want to add an
 <b>EventListener</b> that checks to see when all of the assets for the page
 have downloaded and it&apos;s not going to run the script until they are.
 We can use the <b>on</b> method in <b>jQuery</b> and the <b>on</b> method in
 <b>jQuery</b> is similar to the <b>addEventListener</b> method that we have in
 plain JavaScript and then you pass in a particular event that you&apos;re looking for.
-Then it&apos;ll run a function when that event happens.
+Then it&apos;ll run a function when that event happens.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 304. window on load, function (181) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">